mridul4101/mridul4101/README.md

 ## Hi there 👋

 ### Welcome to my GitHub profile!
-#### I'm Mridul Dey, currently a sophomore at BIT Mesra, pursuing B.Tech in Computer Science and Engineering.
-I'm keen about new technologies and trying to learn them to build projects catering to real-world problems.
+#### I'm Mridul Dey, from BIT Mesra, CSE K19.
+My interests include competitive programming and web development.
+A vivid learner, keen about new technologies, a software developer in the making.
+Stuck in the puddle of never ending web development learning process, still trying to make something out of it.

 #### 🔭 My working experience:
 - current interning as frontend web developer at Camp Yellow (Feb 2022 - present).